meshalAlbishi/SM-RobotArmCircuitDiagram/README.md

 this is the first task from Electronics and Power Department, the design of the robot arm have 5 servo one of them for the grip

 ## What is the Task?
-the repositoreis include the following tasks:
+the repositories include the following tasks:
 1. Design of an electronic circuit to control 5 servo motors
 2. Programming the electronic circuit so that all movements are moveing by 90 degrees